 This tells you the number of rehospitalizations per 1,000 days of short-term care.

 Short-term Care: ER Visits

 In Sheboygan Health Services, 14.13 Percentage of Patients

 This is the number of times residents are sent to the emergency room per 1,000 days of short-term care.
 There is typically a correlation between reduced emergency room visits and the quality of care.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
-Some experts would argue this is a reliable measure of a facility's rehabilitation services.
+This indicates the percent of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Sheboygan, WI